 My method for making matzo balls is pretty simple.
 I used to use Manischewitz mix, which I still think is a great option, but I’ve learned over the years that it’s just as easy– and cheaper– to make your own from scratch.
 Making your own mix allows you more control over the flavor and texture of the matzo balls.
-I use a few spices, fresh dill, and melted schmaltz to bind the batter (you can use oil if chicken fat freaks out your cardiologist– but I love the flavor of schmaltz).
+I use a few spices, fresh dill, and melted schmaltz to bind the batter (you can use a mildly flavored oil if chicken fat freaks out your cardiologist– but I love the flavor of schmaltz).
 Once in a while I change things up, depending on what texture or flavor I’m going for.

 Of course, if you’re not a matzo ball fan, feel free to make this soup into something completely original by adding your favorite ingredients.
 The possibilities are endless!

-- 6 large carrots, peeled and sliced
+- 1 lb carrots, peeled

 - 2 tsp black peppercorns

 - 3 whole cloves (optional- do not add unless you like the flavor of cloves)